Honorary Graduates from Teesside University

 Asa went to Cambridge University where he gained First Class degrees in History and Economics.
 He returned to Academic life after the Second World War and was the first historian to devote serious attention to the history of Middlesbrough in his book Victorian Cities (1963).

 Lord Leon Brittan of Spennithorne QC, Doctor of Laws

-Lord Brittan was the first ever Chancellor of the University of Teesside from 1993 to 2005.
-He is Vice-Chairman of UBS Investment Bank and previously served as European Commissioner following a distinguished parliamentary career.
+Lord Brittan (sadly now deceased) was the first ever Chancellor of the University of Teesside from 1993 to 2005.
+He was Vice-Chairman of UBS Investment Bank and previously served as European Commissioner following a distinguished parliamentary career.
 Lord Brittan was elected to the House of Commons in 1974 as Member of Parliament for Cleveland & Whitby and in 1983 for Richmond.
 He served as Minister of State at the Home Office, Chief Secretary to the Treasury, Home Secretary and Secretary of State for Trade and Industry.
 Lord Brittan was knighted in 1989 and became a life peer in 2000.

 Moira Britton OBE, Doctor of Professional Studies

 Moira was Chief Executive of the Tees and North Yorkshire NHS Trust from 1999 to 2006.
 She was awarded the OBE in 2003 and served as Chair of the County Durham and Tees Valley Workforce Development Confederation.
 She also served as a member of the Executive Group of the National Mental Health Partnership.
 In 2006 she won the Kate Smythe ‘Making a Difference Award’ from the National Mental Health Partnership.